 Focus on quality over quantity when it comes to enjoying sweets.
 Rather than having store-bought cookies or candy on hand that you munch on daily and mindlessly, make eating sweets a more special event.
 Try baking a new dessert from scratch and making a “moment” out of it.
 Then, freeze the extras so you’re in no rush to finish a batch before they go stale.
 Or, give the extras away!

 Find Your “Dopamine” in Other Ways

 If you’re feeling down, see if you can create a boost from dopamine-inducing activities that don’t involve sugar.
-Listening to your favorite songs and spending quality time with friends can help.
+Taking a walk, listening to your favorite songs, and spending quality time with friends can help.

 Balance Your Blood Sugar